UrbanInstitute/education-data-package-r/README.md

 -   level (required) - API data level to query.
 -   source (required) - API data source to query.
 -   topic (required) - API data topic to query.
--   by (optional) - Optional `list` of grouping parameters for an API call.
+-   subtopic (optional) - Optional `list` of grouping parameters for an API call.
 -   filters (optional) - Optional `list` query to filter the results from an API call.
 -   add\_labels - Add variable labels (when applicable)?
 Defaults to